 - Prioritising energy efficiency, improving the energy performance of our buildings and developing a power sector based largely on renewable sources.

-Member States will update their NECPs during 2023 to reflect increased ambitions of the European Green Deal and the REPowerEU plan.
+Member States must submit a progress report and update their NECP every two years to reflect increased ambitions of the European Green Deal and the REPowerEU plan.

-Work on reducing Europe’s dependence on Russian fossil fuels began long before the invasion of Ukraine, but the European Commission’s REPowerEU Plan is rapidly accelerating the process.
+Work on tackling Europe’s reliance on Russian fossil fuels began long before the illegal invasion of Ukraine.
+The EU Energy Union was set up in 2015 to reduce dependency on energy imports, and in 2022 the European Commission launched the REPowerEU Plan to rapidly accelerate the process.

-REPowerEU includes measures to save energy, diversify energy supplies, and accelerate the roll-out of renewable energy to replace fossil fuels in homes, industry and power generation.
+REPowerEU includes ambitious but achievable targets and measures to save energy, diversify energy supplies, and speed up the roll-out of renewable energy sources to replace fossil fuels.

-Member States are being supported with their strategies to phase out dependence on Russian fossil fuels and increase renewable energy sources through the Recovery and Resilience Facility (RRF), the main pillar of the EU’s post-Covid recovery plan.
+Member States are being supported with their strategies to increase renewable energy sources through the Recovery and Resilience Facility (RRF), the main pillar of the EU’s post-Covid recovery plan.
 Overall, close to €270 billion is available in the form of grants and loans.

 The European Commission has also proposed to reform the EU's electricity market to accelerate the use of renewables and phase-out dependency on gas.

-The reforms, which include the right to fixed-price contracts for citizens, are designed to protect consumers from price spikes and potential market manipulation, and make the EU's industry cleaner and more competitive.
+The reforms, which include the right to fixed-price contracts for citizens, are designed to protect consumers from price spikes and potential market manipulation.

-The European Commission has responded to volatility on European gas markets with a number of actions and measures designed to secure consistent energy supplies at affordable prices.
+The European Commission has responded to volatility on European gas markets with measures designed to secure consistent energy supplies at affordable prices.

-These include a Market Correction Mechanism to protect EU businesses and households from episodes of excessively high gas market prices, and a temporary emergency regulation to accelerate the deployment of renewable energy sources.
+These include a Market Correction Mechanism to protect EU businesses and households from excessively high gas market prices, as well as initiatives to accelerate the deployment of renewable energy sources and reduce energy use.

-Plans for reducing gas consumption and demand for electricity have also been adopted as well as new rules requiring underground gas storage to be filled to near capacity introduced.
+Plans for reducing gas consumption and demand for electricity have also been adopted as well as new rules requiring underground gas storage to be filled to near capacity.

 Ireland and Energy

-Being an island nation adversely impacts Ireland’s ability to fully integrate into the EU’s internal energy market but developing intra-EU cross border interconnection capacity is of strategic importance, and is highlighted in the REPowerEU Plan.
+Being an island nation adversely impacts Ireland’s ability to fully integrate into the EU’s internal energy market but the importance of developing intra-EU cross border interconnection capacity is highlighted in the REPowerEU Plan.

-Ireland’s gas supplies are currently less vulnerable than those of other Member States as 75% of the country’s gas comes from the UK, but the country is still impacted by gas price instability and has its own challenges when it comes to security of electricity supplies.
+Ireland’s gas supplies are less vulnerable than those of other Member States as 75% comes from the UK, but the country is still impacted by gas price instability and has its own challenges when it comes to security of electricity supplies.

 Following Brexit, the 2020 EU-UK Trade and Cooperation Agreement (TCA) established an EU-UK Specialised Committee on Energy to develop and govern energy relations between the EU and UK.

-Ireland benefits from a number of EU funded projects that improve energy connectivity.
+Ireland benefits from a number of EU funded projects that will improve energy connectivity.
 These Projects of Common Interest (PCIs) are key infrastructure developments that link EU energy systems together.
+PCI projects in Ireland are:

-They include a 575km Celtic Interconnector between France (La Martyre) and Ireland (Knockraha, Co Cork) that’s due to be completed in 2026 and which will deliver greater energy security and lower energy prices.
+- A 575km Celtic Interconnector between France (La Martyre) and Ireland (Knockraha, Co Cork) which will deliver greater energy security and lower energy prices.

 The Celtic Interconnector is of paramount importance as it will end Ireland’s isolation from the Union’s power system and ensure a reliable high-capacity link improving the security of electricity supply and supporting the development of renewables in both Ireland and France.